samuelgerber/msr/README.md

 > Gerber S, Rübel O, Bremer PT, Pascucci V, Whitaker RT
 > J Comput Graph Stat.
 2013 Jan 1;22(1):193-214.

-are implemented.
 A detailed description of the package can be found in:

 > Data analysis with the morse-smale complex: The msr package for r
 > S. Gerber, K. Potter